64kramsystem/personal_notes/topics/rust_libraries.md

 fs::metadata(path)              // metadata, including `permissions()`, `len()`, is_dir()`; follows symlinks
 fs::set_permissions(path)

-// Read a directory's file basenames (stdlib doesn't have glob APIs).
+// Read a directory's file basenames non-recursively.
+// The stdlib doesn't have glob APIs; use `walkdir` crate for a full dir traversal solution.
 // WATCH OUT!
 The result is not sorted! `.` and `..` are not included.
 //
 // Other `DirEntry` APIs: `path()`, `metadata()`, `file_type()`